Personal Loan in Switzerland: What, How, Where?

 If you accept the loan offer, sign it and wait until the statutory waiting period of 14 days has expired.
 This period serves as a 14-day right of withdrawal to protect borrowers and give them the opportunity to change their minds.

 A quick loan alternative is only possible for relatively small loan amounts if you do not want to wait for the deadline.
 Since there is no waiting period for credit cards, you can apply for one that you can receive and use immediately.
 Some cards offer an extremely fast application process, but the credit limit is, of course, very limited compared to a personal loan.
-You can find suitable cards in our blog.
+You can find suitable cards in our blog, or feel free to contact us.

 5. Disbursement of the loan